akjones/remote-workstation/README.md

 ## Remote workstation in a box!

-Uses `xrdp` to enable login from windows.
+Uses `xrdp` to enable login from windows (but also works on Mac or Linux).

 Requires a ssh tunnel to work - password login is restricted to localhost.